Ghinaiya-Deep/Skill-Stack-by-DeepLogic-Labs/README.md

 This repository contains concise, structured content designed to help developers, students, and curious learners sharpen their skills — one day at a time.

-Each 15-day sprint is crafted to be simple, focused, and directly useful in real-world development.
+Each day sprint is crafted to be simple, focused, and directly useful in real-world development.

 Stay consistent.
 Build daily.
 Grow endlessly.